scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-5/index.md

 At this point, if we called the `newGame` method, our game state would look like the following:

-* The draw pile would have 24 piles, and the discard pile would have 0 cards.
+* The draw pile would have 24 cards, and the discard pile would have 0 cards.
 * The foundation piles would have 0 cards.
 * The seven tableau piles would have 28 cards like so: [1, 2, 3, 4, 5, 6, 7].

 ### Draw Card Logic

 For the `drawCard` method, when we draw a new card from the draw pile, we will want to flip this card over and add that card to the top of the discard pile.
-Besides this, we will return a boolean value indicating if we actually draw a new card or not.
+Besides this, we will return a boolean value indicating if we drew a new card or not.
 To do this, update the `drawCard` method to match the following code:

 ```typescript
 public drawCard(): boolean {